 - Phone: For online banking support, call 800-374-9700.

 - Chat online: Log in to your Citi® account to talk to a representative over IM.

 - Branch: Visit an office location to get face time with a banker.

 - Mail: Send a note to Citi® client services at: US Service Center

 San Antonio, TX 78245-9966

-If you like the idea of housing your accounts under one roof and the monthly balance requirements are feasible for your situation, Citibank could let you check banking off your to-do list.
-But if you’re hoping for a high APY or want to pick and choose your product mix, shop around for banks that offer more flexibility.
+If you prefer to house your accounts under one roof — and the monthly balance requirements are feasible for your situation — Citi® could let you check banking off your to-do list.
+But if you’re hoping for a high APY or you want to pick and choose your product mix, shop around for banks that offer more flexibility.